-What To Do If You've Been Raped
+What to Do If You've Been Sexually Assaulted

-* Insure your safety first.
+· Ensure your safety first.
 Get to a safe place, call 911 or someone you trust.

-· Seek medical attention, even if you think you're not injured.
+· Seek medical attention, even if you think you are not injured.

 · Report the incident, even if you choose not to press charges.

 Suggestions for Recovery

-What Friends and Family Can Do
+What Can Friends and Family Do?

 Copyright © 2020 openarmsfindlay - All Rights Reserved.